 In this, we are considering an example by taking the ISLR package, which provides various datasets for training.
 To fit the model, the generalized linear model function (glm) is used here.
 To build a logistic regression glm function is preferred and gets the details of them using a summary for analysis task.

 The working steps on logistic regression follow certain term elements like:

 - Modeling the probability of doing probability estimation

 - Initializing threshold value (High or Low specificity)

 - The plotting area under the curve(AUC)

-Below are some example of Logistic Regression in R:
+Below is some example of Logistic Regression in R:

 For this article, we are going to use a dataset ‘Weekly’ in RStudio.
 The dataset implies the summary details of the weekly stock from 1990 to 2010.